Yolk is currently ACCEPTING submissions for our:

 Annual Submission Windows:

-We do no accept submissions of any kind during December and June.
+We do no accept submissions of any kind during December and June (except for The Montreal Fiction Prize in June).

 Yolk is a Montreal-based literary journal that publishes fiction, poetry, non-fiction, and visual arts in our print (Canadian) and digital (Canadian + international) publications.
 Our mandate is to publish fine work by established and emerging artists.